IF1007/if1007/hw/HW4.md

 ## 4.2.
 Use of ESB and iPaaS with microservices

 How can we have the same features present in EBS's with lightweight tools in the universe of microservices?
+Justify your answer.

 ## 4.3.
 Microservices challenges - Data islands